anoma/namada/documentation/specs/src/base-ledger/governance.md

 ```

 This is to leverage the `NAM` VP to check that the funds were correctly locked.
-The governance subkey, `/\$GovernanceAddress/proposal/\$id/funds` will be used after the tally step to know the exact amount of tokens to refund or move to Treasury.
+The governance subkey, `/\$GovernanceAddress/proposal/\$id/funds` will be used after the tally step to know the exact amount of tokens to refund or move to the treasury.

 ### Supported proposal types